00-59/DONATE-SOFTWARE-to-00-59/README.md

 **Bring it back to life!**
 Simply transfer it to us.
 Open a new issue for more details.
-Source code not from github is also accepted.

 For even more details, leave a message at https://3.00-59.com/en/send-a-message?sd=copyright